Tyler-Hecht/DND-Spell-App/README.md

 Clicking on a spell shows its description

 Currently, three classes and no subclasses are supported\
-More features will be added soon
+More features are being added

 ## Running